 The Department of Forest & Rangeland Stewardship has graduate degree programs in Forest Sciences, Rangeland Ecosystem Science, and Natural Resources Stewardship.
 The Department offers both master's and doctoral programs.

-The Department offers MS degrees (both Plan A and Plan B) and PhD degrees in two disciplines: Forest Sciences and Rangeland Ecosystem Science.
-The Master's of Natural Resources Stewardship (MNRS) is a Plan C coursework-only degree with three areas of specialization: Ecological Restoration, Forest Sciences, and Rangeland Ecosystem Science.
+The Department offers MS and PhD degrees in two disciplines: Forest Sciences and Rangeland Ecosystem Science.
+The Master of Natural Resources Stewardship (MNRS) is a coursework-intensive degree with four areas of specialization: Ecological Restoration, Forest Sciences, Rangeland Ecosystem Science, and Sustainable Military Lands Management.

 The forestry program provides high quality education in forestry and related disciplines; develops knowledge through scholarly endeavors; and disseminates information to the profession, the public, and the community through service and outreach.
 This focus on forestry extends into the broader arena of natural resources and environmental sciences through collaboration across the college and university.